-One of Australia's most respected media identities and Editor-At-Large of The Huffington Post Australia.
+Co-host of The Project and Executive Editor of Ten Daily, Lisa is one of Australia's most respected media identities.
 An early ground-breaking publishing career has led to a stunning television success story for one of Australia’s most accomplished journalists.
 Brand Ambassador, keynote speaker and high end corporate facilitator and MC.

 For more than three decades, Lisa Wilkinson has blazed an unprecedented trail through the Australian media landscape, initially in publishing, then on radio and now in television and online.
 In every forum she has achieved extraordinary success and earned widespread respect.

 Following her successful ten years as co-host of the Nine Network’s Today Show, Lisa accepted a new challenge in late 2017 by agreeing to join the Ten Network as host of its prime-time award-winning news and current affairs program, The Project.

 So highly is Lisa regarded throughout the Australian media industry, in the 2016 Australia Day Honours she was appointed a Member of the Order of Australia (AM) for her significant service to the print and broadcast media, as a journalist and presenter, and to a range of youth and women’s health groups.

 Lisa Wilkinson’s media career got off to an astonishing start when she became the youngest ever editor of a national magazine – young women’s title Dolly – at the tender age of just 21.
 Four years later, after almost tripling the circulation, Lisa was head-hunted by the late Kerry Packer, who offered her the editorship of the iconic Cleo magazine.
 Over the next decade, Lisa guided the magazine to new circulation highs, making it the No.1 selling women’s lifestyle magazine per capita in the world.